girbola/mdir_fx/README.md

+# MDir_FX — Smart Media Organizer

+Organize photos and videos effortlessly with deduplication, batch copy, and timestamp editing.

-**This project is not fully completed.
-Any harm caused by this program is at your own risk**
+## **This project is not yet complete.
+Use at your own risk; you are responsible for any damage caused.**
 # MDir_FX
 MDir_FX helps organize pictures and videos to an external hard drive.
 The project has been written with OpenJDK 14 and OpenJFX 14.